William Duncan MacMillan (businessman)

-He is not to be confused with Whitney MacMillan, William's first cousin, born in 1929.

 Early life

 He was born on July 5, 1930, the son of John H. MacMillan, Jr. and Marion Dickson.
-He graduated from Brown University in Providence, Rhode Island in 1953 and maintained his relationship with the university as a member of the board of trustees and with philanthropic gifts to fund scholarships and build the W. Duncan MacMillan Hall.
+After graduating from the Berkshire School, he received his bachelors degree from Brown University in Providence, Rhode Island in 1953.
+He maintained his relationship with the university as a member of the board of trustees and with philanthropic gifts to fund scholarships and build the W. Duncan MacMillan Hall.

 Career

 MacMillan was a board member of Cargill for three decades.
 He wrote the MacMillan-Cargill family history and led several companies, some of which he established himself.

 Personal life

 MacMillan married twice.
 His first wife, Sarah Stevens, died in 1995.
 They had four daughters, Sarah MacMillan of California, Katherine Tanner of Florida, and Lucy Stitzer and Alexandra Daitch, both of Connecticut, all of whom survived him.
 He was also survived by his second wife, Nivin, of Wayzata.
+His daughter Sarah was formerly married to Beej Chaney, lead singer of Minneapolis rock band The Suburbs.